 How To Prepare Your Kitchen For Thanksgiving Day

-Getting your restaurant ready for Thanksgiving Day takes a lot of work.
-Many people tend to focus on the front of the house because it is the area that the customers will see.
-What they do not realize is that the back of the house is even more important.
+Getting your restaurant ready for Thanksgiving Day takes a lot of preparation.
+The more time and effort you put into the planning before hand, the smoother the day will go.
+While many restauranteurs may want to focus on the front of the house because it is the area that the customers will see, the functioning that occurs in the back of the house is even more important.
 If the kitchen is not set up efficiently then service could be slow and customers will be left unhappy.
-So you want to spend a good deal of time working on the kitchen to ensure that it is ready for the big day long before it arrives.
+So you want to spend some time working on the kitchen to ensure that it is ready for the big day long before it arrives.

 The first goal is to ensure that your food inventory is stocked for the demands that Thanksgiving Dinner will bring.
 There are a lot of things that you find will go very fast.
 To avoid a situation where you run out of any item you can stock up early and make sure to have plenty.
-It is far better to buy too much than to have too little.
-You can always create new dishes from your Thanksgiving leftovers and sell them on a regular day than to run out on Thanksgiving itself.
-But it is important to remember that stocking up goes far beyond simply having enough food.
+It is much better to buy too much than to have too little.
+You can always create new dishes from your Thanksgiving surplus and sell them on the days following Thanksgiving, than it is to run out on Thanksgiving day.
+But it is also important to remember that stocking up goes far beyond simply having enough food.

 Kitchen staff members will need utensils for their specific Thanksgiving food prep tasks.
 Because you will have extra staff working in the kitchen, you may need several sets of utensils.
-Unlike traditional days where much of the staff does a separate job, you may have several people working on one task.
-Go through the utensils that you have in stock and make sure that you have enough for each staff member and every task that could arise.
+Unlike normal days where each staff member may do a different job, on Thanksgiving you may have several people working on one task.
+Go through the utensils that you have in stock and make sure that you have enough for each staff member to use, for any task that could arise.
 Knowing which utensils you will need will come from studying the menu and determining what you will need to make each item.
-Then analyze the amount of staff you have and make sure that you have enough utensils for each of them to work with.
+Then anticipate the amount of staff you will have and make sure that you will have enough utensils for each of them to work with.

 Kitchen Set Up